techidaily/site-facebook/source/_posts/bury-your-photos-deep-in-private-settings.md

 * Select**Only me** and click**Done** to save your changes.

  You can also choose other audience options if you don't want to hide the photo completely and just want to make it less public.
-However, the best way to avoid[the risks of using Facebook](https://www.makeuseof.com/tag/the-top-4-risks-you-face-when-you-use-facebook/) is to hide your photos completely or only share them with select people using the available**Specific friends** option.
+However, the best way to avoid [the risks of using Facebook](https://www.makeuseof.com/tag/the-top-4-risks-you-face-when-you-use-facebook/) is to hide your photos completely or only share them with select people using the available**Specific friends** option.

 ## Who Can See My Photos on Facebook?
 How to Check